mafloresg/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-1. __Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)__
+__1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)__

 I use the _aggregate()_ function to calculate the mean of the steps, grouping by interval.
 The result is saved into _avgStepsByInterval_.
 Then, I change the names of the columns of this variable into a meaningful ones.
 Third, I use the Base plotting system plot function to show the mean of steps taken in each 5-minute interval.